Prepared to Teach

 This 10 month internship focuses on the mastery of 10 teaching competencies, all of which must be demonstrated by the intern in order to graduate.
 This experience is reinforced by weekly seminars and by observation and support from UVEI faculty coaches, who are highly-experienced educators.
 At the end of their internships, graduates have integrated theory and practice as they acquire a full year of teaching experience.

-UVEI’s reputation for preparing outstanding teachers is very high in our region.
-By the end of the ten-month training period, UVEI graduates have worked in two schools, at two grade levels, and are ready to enter the profession as teachers who have a strong sense of what 21st Century learners need to succeed.
-Schools that hire UVEI graduates know that they are getting a teacher who not only has demonstrated teaching ability but who brings a wealth of other wisdom, skills, and insights, as a result of experience as a parent, in prior careers, and through years of independent learning.
-In a challenging job market, such a combination of prior learning and "world-class" preparation makes UVEI’s graduates much sought-after.
-As one area principal put it,
+UVEI’s reputation for preparing outstanding teachers is very well-respected.
+By the end of the preparation period, UVEI graduates have worked in two schools, at two grade levels, and are ready to enter the profession as teachers who have a strong sense of what 21st Century learners need to succeed.
+Schools that hire UVEI graduates know that they are getting a teacher who not only has demonstrated teaching ability but who has alrady spent a year in the classroom.
+In a challenging job market, such a combination of prior learning and superior preparation makes UVEI’s graduates much sought-after.

 How the Program Works